 Where can I bet at Virginia sportsbooks?

-Online sportsbooks are no available to bettors located in the state.
-Check out BetRivers Virginia mobile book and make a deposit to start wagering.
+Online sportsbooks are now available to bettors located in the state.
+Check out BetRivers Virginia mobile book and make a deposit to start wagering and NFL wagering partners FanDuel and Draft Kings are also partners here at NFP.

 In addition to sports betting, HB4 would also legalize the creation of casinos within Virginia, which currently does not have any retail gambling.
 The bill added that up to five sports betting licenses would be allowed for potential casinos, along up to 12 online-only licenses.